 the organisation of workshops

-Please see the FAQs for further details of eligible expenses.
+Please see the Internal Research Expense Claim FAQs (pdf; 60kb) for further details of eligible expenses.

-An early career research allocation of £1,500 is available for staff on full probation of 3 years or for those members of staff who have received their PhD within the last three years and for part-time academic staff who will receive a minimum of 0.75 of the maximum allocation for which they qualify.
+An early career research allocation of £1,500 is available for staff who are on full probation of 3 years AND have been awarded their PhD within the last 4 years.
+ECR staff will retain this status until they have complete their 3 year probation.

 How to claim research expenses

 Staff are requested to submit all claims in the term in which the expense was incurred.
-To claim your research expenses please complete the SOAS staff expenses form and submit this with supporting receipts to your Academic Department Officer in room R201.
-Please note that all claims must adhere to the SOAS Expenses policy, staff are expected to familiarise themselves with this policy on an ongoing basis.
+To claim your research expenses please complete the SOAS Expenses Form (vnd.ms-excel; 368kb) and submit this with supporting receipts to your Department Academic Officer in room R201.
+Please note that all claims must adhere to the , staff are expected to familiarise themselves with this policy on an ongoing basis.
 Staff are expected to keep a copy of their expenses for reference as the faculty office can no longer make photocopies of individual claims.
-The final deadline for all research expense claims to be submitted this academic year is Friday 17th July 2015.
+The final deadline for all research expense claims to be submitted this academic year is Wednesday 19th July 2017.

 Research Assistant claims

-Applications should consist of two A4 pages and should include the following:
+Applications should consist of no more than two A4 pages.
+They should include: